Highland senior donates hair to Wigs for Kids - Morrow County Sentinel

 Dixie Pryor of Korner Klippers Salon in Edison did the honors of cutting Hayden’s hair.

-After the haircut, Steyer teasingly told Pryor, “I’ll see you in about two and a half years for another haircut.”
+After the haircut, Styer teasingly told Pryor, “I’ll see you in about two and a half years for another haircut.”

 Korner Klippers owner Jennifer Palmer said she and other stylists at the salon have cut hair for Wigs for Kids.
 The Wigs for Kids organization doesn’t charge youngsters or their parents who receive the wigs.